qwqcode/qwqcode/README.md

 ### Something about me

-- 🛤 I’m currently studying in a unknown high school as a senior three students.
+- 🛤 I’m currently studying in a unknown high school as a senior three student.
 - 📝 I’m currently learning conventional curriculum in an ordinary Chinese school.
 - ⚔️ I'm addicted to computer science and various digital-related products and technologies.
 - 🌅 I also love photography and design, watching anime and music.